 b.
 Improve our services:

-These cookies make it possible to establish statistics and volume of attendance and use of the various elements making up our Site (sections and content visited, routes) in order to improve the interest and ergonomics of our services.
+These cookies make it possible to establish statistics and volume of attendance and use of the various elements making up our website (sections and content visited, routes) in order to improve the interest and ergonomics of our services.

 - by counting the total number of advertisements displayed by us on our advertising spaces, identifying these advertisements, the number of users who clicked on each advertisement and establishing statistics;